 Our Key Stage 3 curriculum is built upon a foundation of core knowledge and skills, providing our students with deep learning opportunities through a broad and balanced programme.

 We believe it is crucial that our students grow up to be independent learners and so will encourage them to explore their thinking, and understand how they learn, within a curriculum which is relevant, engaging, creative and academically challenging.

-Students are taught in mixed ability teaching groups for all subjects until the end of the first half term in Year 7, giving them time to settle into their new school before being put into sets.
+Students are initially taught in mixed ability groups for all subjects when they join us in Year 7, giving them time to settle into their new school before being put into sets.
 They complete baseline assessments in September and again in October, after which they are set into ability groups for English, Mathematics, Science, Humanities and PE, with setting for Foreign Languages taking place later in the year.
 Sets are reviewed each term to ensure that each student is in the right set for them.

 The subjects studied across Year 7 and Year 8 are:

 - Science - Physics, Chemistry and Biology taught separately

 - Creative & Performing Arts - Dance, Drama, Music

 - Humanities - History, Geography, Citizenship, Religious Studies

 - Physical Education